To ensure the marriage complies with both UK Civil and Church law, there are certain aspects of a church wedding that must be fulfilled.

 Banns need to be read in the parish where each of you live as well as at the church you wish to be married in (if different).
 If you both live in the parish, then the Banns only need to be read at the parish church in which you live.
 You must have your banns read out in church for three Sundays during the three months before the wedding.
 This is most usually done over three consecutive Sundays.

-If there is not enough notice given for the Banns to be read before the marriage is due to take place, or in the case of the marriage of people whose nationality is not British, or if one or both of you do not live in England, you must apply for a Licence rather than have Banns read.
-This is especially recommended if there is any doubt as to the legal requirements of the home country of a non-British person for recognition of an English Church marriage.
+If there is not enough notice given for the Banns to be read before the marriage is due to take place you must apply for a Licence rather than have Banns read.

 Guidelines for divorcees

 There are special guidelines on marriage in the church if you are divorced.
-There may well be a way forward, but you will need to talk to the Rector about your situation to explore the possibilities for you.
-We’ve put more information on marriage after divorce in our Frequently Asked Questions.
+There may well be a way forward, but you will need to talk to the Vicar about your situation to explore the possibilities for you.

-There are some circumstances in which you may need a Special Licence, Common Licence or a Superintendent Registrar’s Certificate to marry in church.
-We’ve put more information on licences in our information on who qualifies to marry here.
+There maybe other circumstances in which you may need a Special Licence, Common Licence or a Superintendent Registrar’s Certificate to marry in church.
+This will be discussed with you should this be required.